Thomas McGovern (bishop)

-Thomas McGovern (April 10, 1832—July 25, 1898) was an American prelate of the Roman Catholic Church who served as the second bishop of the Diocese of Harrisburg, Pennsylvania from 1888 until his death in 1898.
+Thomas McGovern (April 10, 1832—July 25, 1898) was an American prelate of the Roman Catholic Church who served as the second bishop of the Diocese of Harrisburg in Pennsylvania, from 1888 until his death in 1898.

 Biography

 Early life

 McGovern was born on April 10, 1832, in the townland of Drumbar (Kinawley), Swanlinbar, County Cavan in Ireland.
 His family immigrated to the United States in 1833, settling in Albany Township, Pennsylvania.

 In 1855, McGovern entered Mount St. Mary's College in Emmitsburg, Maryland, where he earned a Bachelor of Arts degree.
 He completed his theological studies at St. Charles Borromeo Seminary in Philadelphia.

 Priesthood

-McGovern was ordained a priest by Bishop James Wood on December 27, 1861.After serving parishes at Pottstown and Douglassville, Pennsylvania, he was named a curate at St. Michael's Parish and later St. Philip's Parish in Philadelphia.
-He was pastor of a parish in Bellefonte, Pennsylvania, from 1864 until 1870, when he was transferred to St. Patrick's Parish in York, Pennsylvania.
+McGovern was ordained a priest for the Diocese of Philadelphia by Bishop James Wood on December 27, 1861.
+After serving parishes at Pottstown and Douglassville, Pennsylvania, McGovern was named a curate at St. Michael's Parish and later St. Philip's Parish in Philadelphia.
+He served as pastor of a parish in Bellefonte, Pennsylvania, from 1864 until 1870, when he was transferred to St. Patrick's Parish in York, Pennsylvania.
 In 1873, McGovern was appointed to a parish in Danville, Pennsylvania.
 From 1881 to 1882, he went to Europe, Africa and Asia to regain his health.